 Storing cauliflower in the fridge prolongs its shelflife as it requires cold and moisture to retain its freshness better.
 However, it is advisable that you use a plastic bag to keep the florets well moisturized as explained below due to the dry air in the fridge.

-Wrap cauliflower in a plastic bag and put it in the crisper drawer of your refrigerator.
+simply line your paper bag with paper towels to absorb excess moisture then put in your cauliflower and seal then put it in the crisper drawer of your refrigerator.
 Ensure to store it with its stem down to allow air circulation and prevent moisture from collecting on the florets hence causing browning.

 If properly stored in the fridge, cauliflower can remain fresh for up to 7-14 days.